 \section{Abstract}

 Effective field theories are useful tools to search for physics beyond the Standard Model (SM).
-However, effective theories can lead to non-unitary behavior with fastly growing amplitudes.
-This unphysical behavior may lead to large sensitivity to SM deviations, making necessary a unitarization of the amplitudes prior to a comparison with experiment.
-In the present work, we focus on all the processes entering two-Higgs production by longitudinal $WW$ scattering: we perform a full one-loop calculation of all relevant processes, we determine the necessary counterterms in the on-shell scheme, and we study how the full inclusion of the gauge degrees of freedom modifies the previously computed masses and widths of the dynamical resonances arising from the unitarization process in the vector-isovector channel.
+However, effective theories can lead to nonunitary behavior with fast growing amplitudes.
+This unphysical behavior may induce a too large sensitivity to SM deviations, making necessary a unitarization of the amplitudes prior to a comparison with experiment.
+In the present work, we focus on all the processes entering two-Higgs production via longitudinal $WW$ scattering.
+We perform a one-loop calculation in the HEFT framework of all relevant processes, determining the necessary counterterms in the on-shell scheme, and we study how the full inclusion of the gauge degrees of freedom modifies the previously computed masses and widths of the dynamical resonances arising from the unitarization process in the vector-isovector channel.
 Altogether, we are able to provide the technical tools that are needed to study the low-energy couplings in the Higgs effective theory under the requirements of unitarity and causality.